battlehard/hardened/user-agreement.md

 # Battle Hard Contract (Locker)

 ## About
 Battle Hardened is a soft locker system, where users can create lockers that get minted with stats by external server.
-Users can also unfuse items (soft burn) to obtain a blueprint of the locker or hard burn to return all relevant items.
+Users can also unfuse items (soft burn) to obtain a blueprint of the locker, hard burn to return all relevant items, or cancel to return any pending operation.

-**Typically Mint consumes 1 B token that must be recycled to the main wallet.**

 ### Storage:
 - **Pending**